 Mesmerised by the bright pink colours of the birds, we initially didn’t notice the other attraction in Las Coloradas: an amazing bubble pink salt lake.
 It came as a great surprise to us, as we had no idea this stop was included in the tour.
 In the background, we could see the huge piles of salt as an explanation for this incredible phenomenon.

 The salt business has been happening for a long time in Las Coloradas.
 Mayans were already exploiting the salt of this region.
 With all the salt nearby, the concentration of salt in the water in the lagoon is high.
-This attracts salt-loving bacteria, red-colored algae, planktons, and brine shrimps who then give the pink colour to the water.
+This attracts salt-loving bacteria, red-coloured algae, planktons, and brine shrimps who then give the pink colour to the water.
 And as the flamingos feed on these pink creatures, they also turn pink!

 That’s why the flamingos have a vibrant pink colour in Las Coloradas!